vaibhav-stpl/investorbook/prompt.md

 ## Submission

 Fork this repository and send us a link to your fork after pushing your changes.
+In your submission, answer the following:
+1. What did your do well on the prompt?
+2. How would you improve the submission if you had more time?

 ## Evaluation Criteria